 A dreamtime story tells of why the koala has a stumpy tail today, telling how the koala long furry tail was pull off by the tree kangaroo, who was trying to make lazy Koala help dig in the dry riverbed for water during a drought.

 Cushion Covers available to two fabrics:

-Linen/Cotton:- Made from 100% natural fabric, 55%linen and 45% cotton, 50 x 50 cm, they are perfect for the lounge or bed.
+Linen/Cotton:- Made from 100% natural fabric, 55%linen and 45% cotton, 50 x 50 cm, with design both sides, they are perfect for the lounge or bed.
 They are suitable for indoors use only.

 Aboriginal Stories Cards

 We recommend you purchase inserts that are 5cm larger than cover to give that fluffy look!

 The cushion covers originate from a commission series in 2014 for Hunter Health

 Tankaan Ngatan Bobong Series - Mother and Baby